-LEVEL OF COURSE HOURS PER WEEK DURING TERM TIME HOURS PER WEEK DURING VACATIONS A course at or above UK degree level (for example, BA or BSc (Hons)) The maximum amount of part-time work you can do during term time is 20 hours per week, if you are studying and remain enrolled at Manchester Met.
+Level of course Hours per week during term time Hours per week during vacations A course at or above UK degree level; for example, BA or BSc (Hons) The maximum amount of part-time work you can do during term time is 20 hours per week, if you are studying and remain enrolled at Manchester Met.
 You can work full-time during vacations.
-A course that is below UK degree level (for example, pre- sessional or BTEC Foundation) You are limited to 10 hours per week if you are studying and remain enrolled at Manchester Met.
+A course that is below UK degree level; for example, pre-sessional or BTEC Foundation You are limited to 10 hours per week if you are studying and remain enrolled at Manchester Met.
 You can work full-time during vacations.
 Postgraduate taught courses You are limited to working 20 hours per week until the end date of your course.
 You can find this date on your CAS.
 You are not permitted to work full-time during the time you would normally be expected to complete a dissertation.
-For example, during the summer and autumn term while you are collecting data and writing up your dissertation you are considered to be studying full-time.
-In general, the only vacation periods you can work full- time are during Christmas and Easter.
-Postgraduate research courses All full-time research students are limited to no more than 20 hours paid employment per week throughout the duration of their research degree.
+For example, during the summer and autumn terms while you are collecting data and writing up your dissertation, you are considered to be studying full-time.
+In general, the only vacation periods you can work full-time are during Christmas and Easter.
+Postgraduate research courses All full-time research students are limited to no more than 20 hours of paid employment per week throughout the duration of their research degree.
 This rule is set by the University.
 This is to ensure that students do not compromise their ability to successfully complete their research degree programme.
 The University's term dates do not apply to you as your course is full-time and there are no official vacation periods as part of your course.
+You can work unlimited hours if you have formally taken annual leave via SkillsForge.